-- 1. The officers of this Chapter shall be: Chair and Vice Chair.
-These individuals must be ACM Student Members.
-In addition, a Faculty Sponsor with an ACM Professional Membership is required.
+- 1. The officers of this Chapter shall be: Chair, Vice Chair, and Treasurer.
+These individuals must be ACM Student Members and ACM SIGCHI Members.
+In addition, a Faculty Sponsor with an ACM Professional Membership and ACM SIGCHI Membership is required.
 Other officers may also be established. - 2.
-The officers shall be elected by a plurality of the votes cast at an annual election meeting or via electronic voting and serve for a minimum of one year. - 3.
-Appointment or nomination of an individual to an officer position within an ACM Chapter shall be in general limited to two full consecutive terms in the same position.
+The officers shall be elected by a plurality of votes cast at the annual election meeting or via electronic voting and serve for a minimum of one year.

+3. Appointment or nomination of an individual to an officer position within an ACM Chapter shall be in general limited to two full consecutive terms in the same position.
 This recommendation is intended to encourage the continuing infusion of new volunteers into the organization and to encourage office holders to give thought to planning for their successor.